 In the meantime, some settings can increase TTFB to an unbelievable size.
 In our experience, the worst seen time to first byte was 21 seconds!
-The reason behind such a horrendous performance was the server that made queries to another server to download images every time somebody opened that website.
+The reason behind such horrendous Magento server response time was the server making queries to another one to download images every time somebody opened that website.

-Of course, the described case is an exception, but even a one-second delay does substantial harm.
-Google states the likelihood of bounce grows by 32% as page load time increases from 1 to 3 seconds.
+Of course, cases like this are extremely rare, but even a one-second delay does substantial harm.
+Google statesas page load time increases from 1 to 3 seconds.
 That’s why it’s essential to find and get rid of pitfalls hindering your store from faster loading.